DHRI-Curriculum/NLTK_DHRI/lessons.md

 Finally, in the Jupyter Notebook file browser, find the notebook file and open it.
 It should be called `TextAnalysis.ipynb`.
 You will use this file for reference in case you get stuck in the next few sections, so keep it open.

 Return to the Jupyter Home Tab in your Browser (or Launch the Jupyter Notebook again), and start a New Python3 Notebook using the `New` button in the upper right corner.

+Even though Jupyter Notebook doesn't force you to do so, it is very important to name your file, or you will end up later with a bunch of untitled files and you will have no idea what they are about.
+In the top left, click in the word "Untitled" and give your file a name such as "intro_nltk".

 In the first blank cell, type the following to import the NLTK library: